hpe-storage/dory/docs/doryd/README.md

 # Doryd
 Doryd is an out-of-tree dynamic provisioner for Docker Volume plugins that uses the StorageClass interface available in Kubernetes.
-Doryd needs to run on every node in the cluster where you would normally schedule workloads that require persistent storage provisioned by Doryd.
+Doryd needs to have access to the cluster to listen for Persistent Volume Claims against the Storage Classes that Dory governs.
 Doryd also depends on [Dory](../dory/README.md), the FlexVolume driver for Docker Volume plugins.

 # Building (optional)
 Dory is written in Go and requires golang on your machine.
 The following example installs the necessary tools and builds Dory on a RHEL 7.4 system: